jiankuang/Hadoop/Hive/Readme.md

 # Hive
-Hive is a data warehouse system built on top of Hadoop.
+* Hive is a data warehouse system built on top of Hadoop.
 EDW (enterprise data warehouse)
+* Hive is not designed for online transaction processing (OLTP) workloads.

 ## Hive Metastore
 * Remote: for production setting.